rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 compromise and enjoy government patronage.
 It was an intellectual disaster and brought in a sycophancy not seen in the academic world.
 On the other hand, labs developed a culture of person-centric fiefdom that discouraged talents.
 Perhaps ISRO and BARC were the only two exceptional institutions that emerged from the conundrum.

+We may not currently have funding issues, but the decision-making process still suffers from legacy issues and corruption.
+I think we need to develop a robust structural framework to eliminate corruption at lower-echelon of the government bureaucracy and, at the same time, UGC and other regulatory bodies must strive to establish a fool-proof rigorous protocol for evaluating PhDs.

 [Back to Index](../index.md)